jmyacobn/just-in-time/README.md

 ![Vercel](https://img.shields.io/badge/vercel-%23000000.svg?style=for-the-badge&logo=vercel&logoColor=white)

 ## Setup
-* Clone down this repo to your local machine
+* Clone down this repo to your local machine.
-* `cd` into the repository
+* `cd` into the repository.
-* Run `npm install` to ensure you have all necessary depencdencies
+* Run `npm install` to ensure you have all necessary depencdencies.
-* In order to run the application in your browser, run `npm start`
+* In order to run the application in your browser, run `npm start`.
 * You are ready to code!

 ## Project Roadmap